Chaste/Chaste.github.io/site/content/workshops/2025-01/index.md

 curate, and store simulation results, thus expediting model development.

-## Objectives
+## Workshop Aims
 * Introduce Chaste's basic functionality.
-* Provide hands-on training on implementing and running simulations of several model biological systems.
+* Provide hands-on training on implementing simulations of model biological systems.
+* Provide hands-on training on PyChaste, the Python bindings for Chaste.
+* Exhibit the use of Chaste by various researchers in their work.
 * Guide participants on applying Chaste to novel problems, including participants' own research.
 * Showcase the latest features that have been added to the Chaste codebase.

 ## Audience
-This workshop is aimed at anyone with an interest in developing, or learning more about multi-scale computational cell based models.
+This workshop is aimed at anyone with an interest in developing or learning more about multi-scale computational cell-based models.
 Participants at all career stages are welcome.
 In order to get the most out of the workshop, participants should have a working knowledge of C++ and some experience of mathematical modelling in the life sciences.
 On completion of the workshop,